fuminchong/ICT2101-2201-Team-Project/README.md

 ![image](https://user-images.githubusercontent.com/72655216/144748039-bc88b6a9-03cb-4c52-af63-754445a13545.png)
 ![image](https://user-images.githubusercontent.com/72655216/144748050-082c3a2c-5c20-445b-a626-259a866b4772.png)
 ![image](https://user-images.githubusercontent.com/72655216/144748057-9ec86246-cca6-44cb-995d-c17588d5adb9.png)

+**How to run the test cases:**

+First, we need to install the Code Coverage library.
+Run the following command inside your command prompt:

+- $ pip install coverage

+Once the Code Coverage library is installed, change directory to your folder location by using the "cd" command:

+- $ cd <folder location>

+Afterwards, run the following code to run the Code Coverage on the car.py file:

+- $ coverage run car.py

+Then, run the following code to view the report (result) of the Code Coverage:

+- $ coverage report

 We have implemented 3 different test cases for statement coverage testing.
 The 3 test cases are as follow: